zendesk/min-tfs-client/protobuf_srcs/tensorflow/python/autograph/g3doc/reference/control_flow.md

 Note: If possible, AutoGraph will also set the `maximum_iteration` parameter of the `tf.while_loop`.

-`for` statements that iterate over a the output of a `tf.range` are executed as TensorFlow loops by converting them to a `tf.while_loop` which uses the arguments passed to the `tf.range`:
+`for` statements that iterate over the output of a `tf.range` are executed as TensorFlow loops by converting them to a `tf.while_loop` which uses the arguments passed to the `tf.range`: